Kimberley (Western Australia): Coastline

-According to the Bureau of Meteorology weather reports, the "North Kimberley Coast" is the WA border to the Kuri Bay section of the coast, while the "West Kimberley Coast" is from Kuri Bay to Wallal Downs.
+According to the Bureau of Meteorology weather reports, the North Kimberley Coast is the Western Australian border to the Kuri Bay section of the coast, while the West Kimberley Coast is from Kuri Bay to Wallal Downs.
 Significant sections of the coastline between Broome and Wyndham have no means of road access, and boats or helicopters are the only means.
-Due to the isolation, several tourist operations on the coastline have been called "wilderness" locations.
+Due to the isolation, several tourist operations on the coastline have been termed wilderness locations.

 Ecology

-The rugged and varied sandstone landscape is home to a distinctive mixture of wildlife, which has been thoroughly mapped and described by the Western Australian Department of Conservation and Land Management.
+The rugged and varied sandstone landscape is home to a distinctive mixture of wildlife, which has been thoroughly mapped and described by the Western Australian Department of Conservation and Land Management..
 There are habitats similar to the Kimberley across the border in the Northern Territory, including the valleys of the Victoria and Daly Rivers but these have been less carefully studied.